Tessian/catapult/resource/README.md

 * `repository`: *Required.* Path to the git repository where the project to release is tracked.
+* `image-id`: *Required.* Path to the file containing the ID of the Docker image to be released.
 * `version`: *Optional.* Path to the file containing the version for the new release.
 If the version is not set, it will use the next version.

 ## Development